mui/material-ui/docs/src/pages/components/toggle-button/toggle-button.md

 ## Exclusive selection

 With exclusive selection, selecting one option deselects any other.

-In this example text justification toggle buttons present options for left, right, center, full, and justified text with only one item available for selection at a time.
+In this example text justification toggle buttons present options for left, center, right, and fully justified text (disabled), with only one item available for selection at a time.

 {{"demo": "pages/components/toggle-button/ToggleButtons.js"}}